espressif/esp-idf/examples/protocols/coap_client/README.md

 for a coap server that supports TCP
 (not all do including coap+tcp://californium.eclipse.org).

-* CoAP logging can be enabled by running 'make menuconfig' and enable debugging
+* CoAP logging can be enabled by running 'idf.py menuconfig -> Component config -> CoAP Configuration' and setting appropriate log level

-* Encryption (MbedTLS) can be enabled by running 'make menuconfig' and enable debugging